orbbec/docs/OrbbecSDKv2_User_Guide/source/3_Application_Guide/ApplicationGuide.md

 ```

 ## Set IR Flip

+IR Flip means flipping the IR image up and down along the X-axis, that is, swapping the upper and lower parts of the image.

 ```
     if(device->isPropertySupported(OB_PROP_IR_FLIP_BOOL, OB_PERMISSION_WRITE)) {
        // true: IR is flipped up and down; false: Does not flip